jeftegoes/AwsOverview/AWS Tips.md

   - `_X_AMZN_TRACE_ID` - Contains the tracing header
   - `AWS_XRAY_CONTEXT_MISSING` - By default, LOG_ERROR
   - `AWS_XRAY_DAEMON_ADDRESS` - The X-Ray Daemon IP_ADDRESS:PORT

+## 7.2.
+Read APIs

+- `GetServiceGraph` - Main graph.
+- `BatchGetTraces` - Retrieves a list of traces specified by ID.
+  - Each trace is a collection of segment documents that originates from a single request.
+- `GetTraceSummaries` - Retrieves IDs and annotations for traces available for a specified time frame using an optional filter.
+To get the full traces, pass the trace IDs to BatchGetTraces.
+- `GetTraceGraph` - Retrieves a service graph for one or more specific trace IDs.

 # 8. Files